ALANGUAGE/pla/doc/PLA_Language.md

 You can use the address operator **&** to get the addres of the object.
 The address operator is implicit used by calling a subroutine with array names as parameters.
 The term *Array[x]* is equivalent of \*(array+x). **Address arithmetic** is done with scaling of integer and long arrays.
 To access data in memory, PLA uses the indirect address mode of the processor and uses the indirect register **BX**.
 The language is limited.
 There are no *struct* and no *unions* key words.
 You can declare only *one* variable in every statement. :round_pushpin:Please fix

 4. **Functions** are defined by the word *void*, *char*, *int* or *long* before the function name.
 And the name must be followed without any space by a bracket open **(**.
-As PLA does not handle *prototypes*, it assumes that the return value has the size of an integer.
+As PLA does not handle *prototypes*, it assumes that the return value has the size of an integer and does not check the return size.
+PLA uses the *call by value* for parameters.
+If you want a *call by reference*, use the *indirection operator* (\*).
+Array names as parameters are handled as call by reference, too.
+The number and type of arguments are not verified.
 Inside the function block with curly brackets **{ }** you can declare local variables.
 After the declaration place the statements inside the function body.
+A *stack frame* is automatically created, if you use parametrs or local variables.
+As calls may be nested through **recursive** calling the function, the frames are stacked one above the other.

 ####Reserved Words
 All names are *case sensitive* and reserved words must be written in **lower case** letters.
 Reserved words are all (segment and special) register names (8/16/32 bit,) like *al, fs, esi* and **cr0**, the last one for switching to protected mode.